mariojaspers/QuicksightAthena01/README.md

 5. Provide a unique name for your bucket to store your data - **It needs to be globally unique name and the bucket name must contain only lowercase letters, numbers, periods (.), and dashes (-).
 No spaces!**
 5. Hit **Next**
 5. Hit **Next**
-5. Acknowledge that Cloudformation will create resources for you, and hit **Create**
+5. There is an acknowledge checkbox for you to review, and hit **Create**
 6. We will wait a couple minutes until the progess says CREATE_COMPLETE</br>
 ![alt text](/images/cloudformationStatus.PNG)
 <hr/></br>